Trump threatens to hike China tariffs further as market plunge continues

 On Monday, Trump trade adviser Peter Navarro dismissed the Tesla CEO as a "car assembler."

-Investors and political leaders have struggled to determine whether Trump's tariffs are part of a permanent new regime or a negotiating tactic to win concessions from other countries.
+Investors and political leaders have struggled to determine whether Trump's tariffs are permanent or a pressure tactic to win concessions from other countries.

-Volkswagen's Audi is holding back cars that arrived in US ports after Apr 2 because of the newly imposed 25 percent autos tariff.
+Volkswagen's Audi is holding back cars that arrived in US ports after April 2 because of the newly imposed 25% auto tariff.
 Aircraft parts supplier Howmet Aerospace may halt some shipments if they are impacted by tariffs, according to a letter seen by Reuters.

-Prime Minister Shigeru Ishiba of Japan, one of Washington's closest allies in Asia, held a phone call with Trump to push for a deal and said he would visit Washington at an appropriate time.

-Investors are now betting the growing risk of recession could see the US Federal Reserve cut rates as early as next month.
+Investors are now betting that the growing risk of recession could prompt the US Federal Reserve to cut rates as early as next month.
 Trump repeated his call for the central bank to lower rates on Monday, but Fed chief Jerome Powell has so far indicated he is in no rush.